 Robotic Process Automation Training or RPA Learning

-A few years ago it was very difficult to find materials and institutes to learn RPA, but now the situation has changed.
-There are lots institutes and websites providing offline and online RPA courses, many of them are free as well.
+A few years ago it was very difficult to find rpa study materials and institutes to learn RPA, but now the situation has changed.
+There are lots institutes and websites providing offline and online RPA tutorials and courses, many of them are free as well.

 You should approach RPA learning in 3 stages:

 Understanding what is RPA is the first and foremost stage in the learning curve and fortunately by reading this tutorial you are done with phase one.
 All you need to know about RPA is extensively covered here.

 As an additional reference you can check the courses in Udemy on Robotic Process Automation.

 - Understanding RPA Tools and Vendors

 In phase two you need to get more familiar with RPA tools and vendors.
 A question which is asked by most of the beginners are, which is the best rpa tool to learn?